IJDykeman/ijdykeman.github.io/about.md

-I am currently an engineer on Uber ATG's Perception team building computer vision systems for self-driving cars.
+I am software engineer based in Pittsburgh.
 I am interested in machine learning, robotics, computer graphics, and in some things that do not involve computers.

 Contact me at ijdykeman@gmail.com .